facebookBest Broadband in Singapore For Your Household Needs: Singtel vs M1 vs StarHub vs MyRepublic & More

 For Regular Home Broadband Users (For 3 – 6 pax)

-Based on our research through countless forums and discussion posts, M1 or Starhub plans are the best choice when it comes to price and reliability.
+Based on our research through countless forums and discussion posts, M1 or Starhub plans are the best choice for price and reliability.

-If you require a bit more bandwidth for multiple users, we recommend StarHub’s 24-month 1Gbps Broadband Plan (no router) at $38.24/month.
+If you require a bit more bandwidth for multiple users, we recommend ViewQwest’s no-frills 24-month 1Gbps Broadband Plan with no router.
+It costs just $29.99/month nett, and the company has waived installation and NLT activation fees.

 For Gamers (1 – 2 gamers)

-Need the lowest latency possible for those sweaty in-game moments?
-A gamer-focused fibre broadband plan will be best for you.
+Do you need the lowest latency possible for those sweaty in-game moments?
+A gamer-focused fibre broadband plan is best for you.

 These plans typically include custom networking routing to ensure the lowest pings when making your MLG plays.
-MyRepublic’s 24-month 2 x 1Gbps Gamer Broadband Plan (no router) at $50.99/month is our preferred choice with lower pings to most server locations.
+Our preferred choice is MyRepublic’s 24-month 2 x 1Gbps Gamer Broadband Plan (no router) at $50.99/month and a one-time $61.04 NLT service activation fee with lower pings to most server locations.

 For Owners of Multi-level Homes

-These bundles typically come with multiple units that extend your Wi-Fi coverage, ensuring that your entire house has a strong signal.
+These bundles typically include multiple units that extend Wi-Fi coverage, ensuring a strong signal throughout the house.

 How Much Is Broadband in Singapore?